equivalent/scrapbook2/archive/blogs/2015-12-21-chromebook-is-a-good-choice-for-web-developers.md

 * our Docker images get automatically build by the Docker Registry itself by pulling content from Github ([DockerHub](https://docs.docker.com/docker-hub/builds/), [Quay.io](https://quay.io) )
+* Even our personal holiday photos are on Google photos or Flicker

 ## IDE in the Cloud